close

 Optional tools

-create-rslib can help you set up some commonly used tools, including Biome, ESLint, Prettier, Rspress, Storybook, Rstest and Vitest.
+create-rslib can help you set up some commonly used tools, including Biome, ESLint, Prettier, Rspress, Storybook and Rstest.
 Use the arrow keys to navigate and the space bar to select.
 Press Enter without selecting anything to skip these tools.

 • Rspress is available for React + TypeScript template, used for generating component documentation sites.